 Don’t underestimate the leadership or managerial opportunities

 Most people automatically think of offshoring as “low-value” roles or tasks, but that is an unfair estimation of the talent available.
 There is great leadership and managerial talent available in the offshored environments, whether it be an “internal promotion” or a recruitment campaign.
-It will, however, take an open and innovative mindset to realise the benefits of these opportunities.
+It will, however, take an open and innovative mindset to realize the benefits of these opportunities.

 Of course, like any leadership or managerial position, there will be a need to mentor, develop and guide your team members but dismissing this as a possibility is a mistake.